jeaninemjordan/US_Natural_Disaster_Analysis/README.md

 ### Database Workflow:

-* A database created using pgAdmin and PostGreSQL.
+* Raw data was imported from source into Postgres database
+* Dataframes from Python/Pandas were imported into database
-* An ERD was created and updated.
+* Final cleaned joined table was created in Postgres
+* Data was uploaded to AWS to be available for Machine Learning and Visualization
-* All data was loaded into an AWS server.
+* ERD was created

 ##### Screenshot of database in pgAdmin:
 ![](Images/PostgresDatabase.PNG)